 - North Avenue Beach, 1600 N Lake Shore Dr, North Avenue and Lake Shore Drive, (312) 742-5121.
 This beach is always crowded.
 There’s a field house with a restaurant, Castaways, restrooms and free wifi.
 There’s beach volleyball available on a first-come-first-served-basis and sports equipment rental.
-The Pedestrian Bridge at North Avenue is reopened.

 - Fullerton Beach, 2400 N. Lake Shore Dr, is technically part of North Avenue beach.
-The city added about 6 acres of parkland (not beach) and separated the bike and walking trail as part of the shoreline restoration project.
-Pics to come.

 - 12th Street Beach, 1200 S Linn White Dr, Solidarity Drive and Linn White Drive, (773) 742-5121.
 This beach is nestled on the northern end of Northerly Island just south of Adler Planetarium on Chicago’s Museum Campus.
 It has a beach house, restrooms, and a concession Del Campo Tacos.